Suzuki Alto: Fifth generation (1998)

 The fifth-generation Alto (HA12/22) was introduced in October 1998.
 The styling was generally more rounded, the shape of the cabin showing the Alto's relationship with the new Suzuki Kei.
 Suzuki designed the new Alto with an eye to reducing cost, both for themselves and for the end users.
 To that end, weight was reduced to a minimum, while four-wheel drive models were able to use the same bottom plate as front-wheel drive models.
 With sales of the 2-seat commercial versions dropping steadily, those versions (Va and Sc, with four-speed manual transmission) were now only built to order.

 The 658 cc K6A engine was now also available without a turbocharger, joining the turbocharged version and the familiar 657 cc F6A engines.
 The HA12 chassis number was for F6A-engined cars; HA22 denotes cars with the K6A engine.
 The turbocharged Works models were available with a 60 PS F6A engine (Alto i.e., 5MT/3AT/4AT and FWD or AWD) or a 64 PS VVT K6A (RS/Z, 5MT/4AT and FWD or AWD).
 The front-wheel-drive RS/Z was sold with a non-VVT K6A engine when in combination with a 4-speed automatic transmission, it too with a claimed 64 PS.
 Unique to this generation was a five-door version of the Alto Works.
 With the December 2000 facelift, the Works versions were discontinued, as the Alto family was realigned strictly as an economy version.
 The Suzuki Kei Sports picked up the Works' mantle.

 Several derivatives were produced from this generation.
-Suzuki produced two "classic-style" versions: the Alto C with a deep chrome grille and a curious headlamp arrangement by which circular main lamps were joined with ovoid sidelights and indicators, which was shared with the Alto Works; and the later Alto C2 which had separate headlamps and sidelights and a wider grille.
+Suzuki produced two "classic-style" versions: the Alto C, with a deep chrome grille and a curious headlamp arrangement by which circular main lamps were joined with ovoid sidelights and indicators.
+This design was shared with the Alto Works.
+After the mid-cycle facelift, the Alto C was replaced by the C2, which had separate headlamps and sidelights and a wider grille.
 Mazda also sold the standard Alto as the Carol, and Mitsuoka used the Carol as a basis for their Ray.